The SMUGGLE-Ring project: Bar and bulge effects on nuclear disk and ring formation: Results

 Due to the kinematically cold nature of NSDs, many observations report central $\sigma$-drops in galaxies that possess NSDs \citep{kormendy82,emsellem01,marquez03,delorenzo08,gadotti15,erwin15,gadotti19, gadotti20}.
 These drops indicate that NSDs are rotationally supported with $v/\sigma \sim 1$ to 3 typically.
 Figure \ref{fig:disp_ns} shows the radial, azimuthal, and vertical velocity dispersions of new stars within 2 kpc in all models.
-The NSR regions are overlaid as solid black lines.
+The NSR regions are overlaid as solid gray lines.
 We identify distinct $\sigma$ regions: the low $\sigma$ region overlaps with the NSR region, while $\sigma$ in the radial, azimuthal, and vertical directions gradually increases in the innermost region where the NSC resides.
 Due to the presence of a classical bulge and brief NSD formation from the gas reservoir, new stars in the bulge models exhibit higher $\sigma$ than in the bulgeless model.
 However, the formation of the nuclear ring creates a dynamically cold region between the oILR and the innermost area.
 After the bar formation, the NSC region begins to widen, and its $\sigma$ gradually increases due to the gas trapping and the formation of a gas density peak.
-The high gas density drives vigorous star formation and ensuing mass increases in the small concentrated area.
+The high gas density drives vigorous star formation, leading to a rapid increase in mass within the compact central region.
 Consequently, NSCs undergo heating in all directions, but especially more in the radial direction as radial gas inflow forms the peak around the iILR at $\sim0.1 \, \kpc$ (Fig. \ref{fig:den}).

 Figure \ref{fig:radial_disp} illustrates the radial profiles of $\sigma_R$, $\sigma_\phi$, and $\sigma_z$ for new stars at 1, 2, 3, 4, and 5 Gyr across all models.
 Compared to the bulgeless model, the NSCs exhibit distinct high peaks in $\sigma$.
 Innermost radial heating appears more pronounced in the bulge models with more massive bulges.
 For example, model r1c14b10 shows $\sigma_R \approx 110$, $\sigma_\phi \approx 110$, and $\sigma_z \approx 80$ at 5 Gyr, though $\sigma_R$ peaks at 0.1--0.2 kpc around the iILR.
 The low values of $v_\phi \approx 0$ to 70 within this small radial area indicate that the NSC is a pressure-supported system with $v_\phi / \sigma_R \approx 0$ to 0.63.
 In contrast, the NSR in the same model has $v_\phi \approx 140$ and $\sigma_R \approx 85$ at $R_{\rm ring} = 0.76$ kpc at 5 Gyr (Table \ref{table:model}), yielding $v_\phi / \sigma_R \approx 1.65$.
 The NSR in model r1c14b05 with a less massive bulge has $v_\phi / \sigma_R \approx 1.22$ at $R_{\rm ring} = 0.64$ kpc at 5 Gyr.
 The central region of the bulgeless model is pressure-supported with $v_\phi / \sigma_R \approx 0.55$ at $R_{\rm ring} = 0.50$ kpc at 5 Gyr.
 These results confirms that the NSR is rotationally supported, and a more massive bulge produces a larger and kinematically colder ring.